raymond-u/taste/README.md

 # TASTES

-Just another transcriptome de-novo assembly & annotation toolkit written in Snakemake.
+Just another de-novo transcriptome assembly & annotation toolkit written in Snakemake.

 ## Features

 This is a working-in-progress project and is NOT ready for production use!

-TASTES is a general-purpose de-novo transcriptome assembly & annotation toolkit written in Snakemake.
+TASTES is a general-purpose de-novo transcriptome assembly & annotation toolkit powered by Snakemake.

 TASTES is designed to work on hundreds of RNA-seq datasets of different species simultaneously, although it is possible to work on a selected few.
 Raw reads are first fed to the preprocessing module, with QC reports generated before and after the preprocessing.
 Then they go through de-novo assembly using a multi-assembler & kmer approach.
 Assemblies are later merged with efforts to minimize loss of paralogs.
 Lastly, the transcripts are annotated, and a completeness report is generated.
 Modules are meant to be switchable and customizable whenever possible.